KyleFord76063/GitTraining/03-FirstCommit/README.md

-# Adding first file to repository
+# Adding the first file to the repository

 ## Introduction

 * Your local repository folder is also your working folder (sandbox).
-* You have there local working copy of source code.
+* You have a local working copy of source code.
 * You always have a single working branch active.

 ## Commands